DavidK0/LLaVA-PIM/README.md

 There are two ways to use this: with batch-inference (faster but limited to llava-7b) or without batch-inference (slower but can use llava-13b).

 ## Product descriptions with batch-inference
-1. Clone this repo `git clone https://github.com/DavidK0/LLaVA-PIM.git`
-2. Follow the instruction for setting up [the dev branch of LLaVA](https://github.com/haotian-liu/LLaVA/tree/develop)
+1. Follow the instruction for setting up [the dev branch of LLaVA](https://github.com/haotian-liu/LLaVA/tree/develop)
-3. Copy two files to LLaVA: `cp LLaVA-PIM/src/batch-inference/Custom_Batch_Inference.py LLaVA/` and `cp LLaVA-PIM/src/batch-inference/Make_Questions_jsonl_long.py LLaVA/`
+2. Copy two files to LLaVA: `cp LLaVA-PIM/src/batch-inference/Custom_Batch_Inference.py LLaVA/` and `cp LLaVA-PIM/src/batch-inference/Make_Questions_jsonl_long.py LLaVA/`
-4. `cd LLaVA`
+3. `cd LLaVA`
-5. Get the product descriptions with `python Make_Questions_jsonl_long.py input_dir output_dir`.
+4. Get the product descriptions with `python Make_Questions_jsonl_long.py input_dir output_dir`.
 The input_dir should hold one folder for each product, and images of those products go in their respective folders.
 5. Unify the product descriptions into a single description per product with `python LLaVA-PIM/src/batch-inference/Unify_Batch_Descriptions.py input_dir output_file` where input_dir is the output_dir from the previous step.

 ## Product descriptions without batched-inference
-1. Clone this repo `git clone https://github.com/DavidK0/LLaVA-PIM.git`
-2. Follow the instruction for setting up [the main branch of LLaVA](https://github.com/haotian-liu/LLaVA/)
+1. Follow the instruction for setting up [the main branch of LLaVA](https://github.com/haotian-liu/LLaVA/)
-3. `cd LLaVA-PIM`
+2. `cd LLaVA-PIM`
-4. Get the product descriptions with `python src/non_batch-inference/Process_Images.py input_dir output_dir'`.
+3. Get the product descriptions with `python src/non_batch-inference/Process_Images.py input_dir output_dir'`.
 The input_dir should hold one folder for each product, and images of those products go in their respective folders.
-5. Unify the product descriptions into a single description per product with `python src/non_batch-inference/Unify_Descriptions.py input_dir output_file` where input_dir is the output_dir from the previous step.
+4. Unify the product descriptions into a single description per product with `python src/non_batch-inference/Unify_Descriptions.py input_dir output_file` where input_dir is the output_dir from the previous step.

 ## Product descriptions for a single image or product
-This doesn't work yet, but in theory you could run inference on a single image or a directory, with something like This is not intended to be used for later classifying products.
+This is not intended to be used for later classifying products.
-1. Clone this repo `git clone https://github.com/DavidK0/LLaVA-PIM.git`
-2. Follow the instruction for setting up [the main branch of LLaVA](https://github.com/haotian-liu/LLaVA/)
+1. Follow the instruction for setting up [the main branch of LLaVA](https://github.com/haotian-liu/LLaVA/)
-3. `cd LLaVA-PIM`
+2. `cd LLaVA-PIM`
-4. Get the product descriptions with `python src/LLaVA_Product_Descriptions.py --model-path liuhaotian/llava-v1.5-13b --image-file input_file_or_dir --load-8bit`.
+3. Get the product descriptions with `python src/LLaVA_Product_Descriptions.py --model-path liuhaotian/llava-v1.5-13b --image-file input_file_or_dir --load-8bit`.
 Pick one of the three output methods (`--verobse`, `--composite-output`, or `--csv-output`) The input should be a single images or folder of images.

 ## Classifying from product descriptions
 Regardless of if you used batch-inference or not, the output_file will hold all the product descriptions in .jsonl format.
 Use `python LLaVA-PIM/src/Classify_Products.py reference_descriptions input_descriptions pl_info output` to get the description of a new image or images and compare them against the previously generated and unified descriptions. reference_descriptions and input_descriptions are the product descriptions in .jsonl files generated on previous steps.

+## Long versus Short
+Both the batched and non-batched versions have long and short sub-version.
+'Long' refers to the fact that the prompts will always include answers to previously asked questions.
+'Short' refers to the fact the those prompts will be shortened to just the current question.
+By default the long version is used, and there is no argument for changing it.

 # Evaluation
 In this section I will show how well the system performs by showing evauliation metrics, and compare it to arcface.